 Arbitrage Rebate Fund - The Arbitrage Rebate Fund is used to pay the rebatable arbitrage of certain bond issues to which the Internal Revenue Service arbitrage rules apply.
 These funds will either be retained or transferred to the Internal Revenue Service, depending on future financial events and computations.
-The District did not have any arbitrage liability for the year ended June 30, 2023.
+The District did not have any arbitrage liability for the year ended June 30, 2024.

-Student Activity Fund (Custodial Fund) - The Student Activity Fund is a special revenue fund used to account for monies collected principally through fundraising efforts of the students and district sponsored groups.
-The administration is responsible, under the authority of the Board, for collecting, disbursing and accounting for these activity funds.
+Student Activity Fund - The Student Activity Fund is a special revenue fund used to account for monies collected principally through fundraising efforts of the students and district sponsored groups.
+The administration is responsible, under the authority of the Board of Education, for collecting and disbursing these funds.
 These are committed funds and therefore now reported as a non-major governmental fund instead of a fiduciary fund with the implementation of GASB Statement No. 84.